What is the Pupil Premium?

 2018-19 Spending Review

-Our Safeguarding and SEND Governor, Mr Jamie Ward, also has responsibility of oversight in this area.
+Our SEND and Pupil Premium governor, Mrs Sarah Andrews, also has responsibility of oversight in this area.